Virginia440/Mod14_challenge/README.md

 <img src="https://github.com/Virginia440/Mod14_challenge/blob/main/Images/Diff%20time%20period-%20%206months.PNG" width=500 height=300>

 What impact resulted from increasing or decreasing the training window?
+   An increased training window led to a lower accuracy in prediction.
+This is reflected by the recall (1.00 vs 0.69).

     *   Alternative SVM Model 2 results (SMA-50 and 100 and Dataset-3 months)
 <img src="https://github.com/Virginia440/Mod14_challenge/blob/main/Images/Diff%20SMAs%2C%20SMA%2050%20and%20SMA%20100%20report.PNG" width=500 height=300>

 What impact resulted from increasing or decreasing either or both of the SMA windows?
+An increase in one of the SMAs, from 4 to 50, led to a decline in accuracy of predictions by almost 30% (1.00 vs 0.71)

 **LogisticsRegression MODEL ((Plot of Cumulated Actual returns vs Strategy Returns)**